-Determining emergency cesarean risk factors in placenta previa cases: a Prospective Cohort Study
+Determining emergency caesarean risk factors in placenta previa cases: a prospective cohort study

 Objective.
-The aim of the current study was to determine the emergency cesarean section risk factors for patient with placenta previa.
+The aim of the current study was to determine the emergency caesarean section risk factors for patient with placenta previa.

 Materials and Methods.
 A total of 98 placenta previa cases were enrolled the current prospective cohort study between November 2018-June 2019.
-The time, number and frequency of vaginal bleeding episodes, emergency cesarean section requirement, presence of adhesive pathologies was recorded.
+The time, number and frequency of vaginal bleeding episodes, emergency caesarean section requirement, presence of adhesive pathologies was recorded.